netdata/netdata/build_external/README.md

 # External build-system

-This wraps the build-system in Docker so that the host system and the target system are decoupled.
-This allows:
+This code wraps the build-system in Docker so that the host system and the target system are decoupled.
+It allows:

--   Cross-compilation (e.g. linux development from macOS)
+-   Cross-compilation, e.g. linux development from macOS
--   Cross-distro (e.g. using CentOS user-land while developing on Debian)
+-   Cross-distro, e.g. using CentOS user-land while developing on Debian
--   Multi-host scenarios (e.g. parent-child configurations)
+-   Multi-host scenarios, e.g. parent-child configurations
--   Bleeding-edge sceneraios (e.g. using the ACLK (**currently for internal-use only**))
+-   Bleeding-edge sceneraios, e.g. using the ACLK (**currently for internal-use only**)

 The advantage of these scenarios is that they allow **reproducible** builds and testing for developers.
 This is the first iteration of the build-system to allow the team to use